-- Assessment 1: The Food Investigation Assessment; A scientific food investigation which will assess the learner's knowledge, skills and understanding in relation to scientific principles underlying the preparation and cooking of food.
+A scientific food investigation which will assess the learner's knowledge, skills and understanding in relation to scientific principles underlying the preparation and cooking of food.
 They will be required to produce a 1,500-2,000-word report setting out their findings.
+15%

-15% - Assessment 2: The Food Preparation Assessment; Prepare, cook and present a three course menu which assesses the learner's knowledge, skills and understanding in relation to the planning, preparation, cooking and presentation of food.
+Assessment 2: The Food Preparation Assessment (12 hours - 35% of total marks)

+Prepare, cook and present a three course menu which assesses the learner's knowledge, skills and understanding in relation to the planning, preparation, cooking and presentation of food.
 35%